24 - Hour Guide To Paris

 Montmartre

-When you’re like okayyy let’s go, take a quick 5-minute walk to Montmartre, the Artisan's District of Paris.
-At this wee hour of the morning, you'll see older gentlemen setting up their paint easels in open terraces.
-This plaza is the heart of local artisans, and if you're a fan of collecting unique paintings from your travels, Montmartre is the place to be.
-It might be a bit touristy, but it's definitely worth exploring, especially if it's your first time in Paris.
+When you’re like okayyy let’s go, take a quick 5-minute walk to Montmartre, the bohemian district of Paris.
+At this wee hour of the morning, you'll see older gentlemen setting up their paint easels in the open terrace.
+Place du Tertre is the heart of local artisans, and if you're a fan of collecting unique paintings from your travels, Montmartre is the place to be.
+It may be a bit touristy, but it's definitely worth exploring, especially if it's your first time in Paris!

-Around 10 a.m., you might not be in the mood for breakfast, but when in Paris, you have to try escargot.
-Yes, I'm talking about snails.
-I dined at Au Cadet du Gascogne and paired my snails with beef stew for the ultimate French brunch experience.
-It's a delightful spot with outdoor seating that lets you watch the artists at work, and the escargot, sizzling in butter and garlic, is a must-try.
-The friendly waitstaff even tried to strike up a conversation with us in French (which was the biggest compliment ever that she didn’t immediately know we were American).
+Around 10 AM, you might not be in the mood for breakfast—but when in Parisyou have to try escargot.
+Yes, I'm talking about snails!
+I dined at Au Cadet de Gascogne and paired my snails with beef stew for the ultimate French brunch experience.
+It's a delightful spot with outdoor seating that allows you to watch the artists at work, and the escargot, sizzling in butter and garlic, is a must-try.
+The friendly waitstaff even tried to strike up a conversation with us in French (which was the biggest compliment ever that she didn’t immediately know we were American!).

 Notre-Dame

 Lace up your walking shoes because the rest of your day will be a trek through the city.
 From Montmartre, we took the Metro towards the 4th arrondissement.
-If you're a baguette lover (who isn't?), my friend recommends a great spot near this Metro entrance – we didn't stop here, but I think she was referring to Paris Baguette Châtelet.
+If you're a baguette lover (who isn't?), my best friend recommended a great bakery near this Metro entrance – we didn't stop here, but she was referring to Paris Baguette Châtelet.

 Close-up view of the Notre-Dame Cathedral's intricate facade in Paris.

-Though this UNESCO World Heritage Site is recognized for its architectural, historical, and cultural significance, it's not as massive as it once was after a catastrophic fire in April 2019.
+Though this UNESCO World Heritage Site is recognized for its architectural, historical, and cultural significance, it's not as massive as it once was due to a catastrophic fire in April 2019.
 Take some pictures from the outside (it’s temporarily closed until December 2024).

 Shakespeare and Company

-The interior is a haven for book lovers, with antique books and cozy corners to curl up and read in – an ideal escape to take a break in during this long day (even though there's typically a bit of a wait to get inside the store).
+Make your way across the Seine to Shakespeare and Company, a historic bookstore where iconic writers of the “Lost Generation” gathered.
+Photography within the shop is discouraged to give privacy to readers, so you’ll have to go inside yourself to see the interior!
+The shop is a haven for book lovers with antique novels and cozy corners for curling up and reading – an ideal escape to take reprieve in during this long travel day (even though there's typically a bit of a wait to get inside).

 The iconic facade of Shakespeare and Company bookstore in Paris, with vintage signs and window displays.